msprev/pandocinject/README.md

 1.  `source`: source file(s) from which to read data
 2.  `select`: boolean string of Python classes to select items from the data
-3.  `format`: Python class to format items into a string
+3.  `format`: Python class to format those items into a string

 ### `source`